Danieruone/Danieruone/README.md

-# Hi there 👋 I'm Daniel
+# Hi there! 👋 I'm Daniel

 I'm a software engineer creating applications with the latest technologies.
 I like to be constantly learning and contributing.